Barbara Lüneburg

 Pilot Project: Testing the method 'Re-Enacting Embodiment' on Eugène Ysaÿe's Ballade

-Step 1: For her pilot study she chose Ysaÿe’s Violin Sonata No. 3 Ballade of which there are two different audiovisual documentations of famous soloists –a male and a female– are available: Maxim Vengerov and Hilary Hahn.
+Step 1: For her pilot study, Barbara Lüneburg chose Ysaÿe’s Violin Sonata No. 3 Ballade of which there are two different audiovisual documentations of famous soloists –a male and a female– are available: Maxim Vengerov and Hilary Hahn.

-Step 2: Barbara Lüneburg documented her personal interpretation of Ysaÿe's Ballade in a first version.
+Step 2: She documented her personal interpretation of Ysaÿe's Ballade in a first version.

 Step 3: After first working on her personal interpretation of the Ballade, she will next re-enact two interpretations of the same work by a male and a female soloist (Maxim Vengerov and Hilary Hahn) which are both available as YouTube videos.
 She first separates the audio track from the visual image to analyse the audio interpretations in detail, and then reproduces the audio as precisely as possible with her own repertoire of embodied techniques.
 This process is currently pursued by her.